-- The original health certificate issued in Mexico - The original VS import permit - Original CITES documents (if your pet bird is regulated by FWS) - Contact FWS with any questions about CITES documents.
+- The original health certificate issued in the country your bird is leaving - The original VS import permit - Original CITES documents (if your pet bird is regulated by FWS) - Contact FWS with any questions about CITES documents.

 All documentation should accompany the pet bird during travel.